Nutritionist: Canada

 There is variation across the country with different provinces having different regulations.
 The title "nutritionist" is protected by provincial law in Quebec and Nova Scotia.
 The term "Registered Nutritionist" or "Nutritionist" is protected in Alberta.
 The term “Registered Dietitian/Nutritionist” is protected by law in New Brunswick.

 For example, the Nova Scotia Dietetic Association is the regulatory body for professional dietitians and nutritionists in that province, authorized by legislation, the Professional Dietitians Act, "to engage in registration, quality assurance, and when necessary, the discipline of dietitians in Nova Scotia to ensure safe, ethical and competent dietetic practice."
 Professional requirements include a bachelor's degree in Dietetics/Nutrition from an accredited university, a program of practical training, and successful completion of a registration examination (the "Canadian Dietetic Registration Examination" or CDRE).

 Hong Kong

-Qualified Nutritionist: Any person who is the holder of a degree (baccalaureate, master, doctoral) in dietetics, foods, and nutrition awarded by a university or other institution recognized by the Association.
+Qualified Nutritionist; Any person who is the holder of a degree (baccalaureate, master, doctoral) in dietetics, foods, and nutrition awarded by a university or other institution recognised by the Association.
 Qualified Dietitian: Any person who is currently holder of a degree or a postgraduate diploma in dietetics recognized by the Council for Professions Supplementary to Medicine (Dietitian Board), the American Dietetic Association, Dietitians of Canada, British Dietetic Association and Dietitians Australia, for full membership or equivalent.
 Details can be found in the Hong Kong Nutrition Association.
 Job opportunities available in the Hospitals (Government or Private), private consultation companies.
 In Hong Kong, more and more people are taking note of the importance of balanced diets.
 The Government, Heart Foundation, Elderly Associations, etc., are keenly promoting in collaboration with local companies like WeCare Nutritionist and Consultants, Nestle, Anlene, etc., resulting in the urgent needs of nutritional professionals.